-Three independent implementations of surrogate-accelerated NEB now exist.
-The CatLearn MLNEB \cite{vishartAcceleratingCatalysisSimulations}, built on ASE \cite{larsenAtomicSimulationEnvironment2017}, uses a Student's t-process (Section \ref{sec:hyperparameters}) with a single isotropic length scale for surface catalysis; though the inverse-distance SE kernel with per-pair-type length scales is the current state of the art implementation \footnote{and is adopted in the upstream codebase}.
-All reported calculations achieve 5--10\(\times\) reductions in electronic structure evaluations on their respective benchmarks, despite differing kernel, descriptor, and hyperparameter choices.
+Two independent open implementations of surrogate-accelerated NEB are particularly relevant for comparison.
+The CatLearn MLNEB \cite{vishartAcceleratingCatalysisSimulations}, built on ASE \cite{larsenAtomicSimulationEnvironment2017}, uses a Student's t-process (Section \ref{sec:hyperparameters}) with a single isotropic length scale for surface catalysis; the inverse-distance SE kernel with per-pair-type length scales used here is a different modeling choice \footnote{and is adopted in the upstream codebase}.
+Published studies in these neighboring implementations report reductions ranging from factors of several to roughly an order of magnitude on their respective benchmark sets, despite differing kernel, descriptor, and hyperparameter choices.
 The fact that these different combinations converge on comparable performance suggests that the active learning loop, not the specific surrogate model, is the primary source of the savings.

 Figures \ref{fig:mb_neb}--\ref{fig:leps_aie_oie} illustrate the GP-NEB on two test surfaces.
 On the Muller-Brown surface (Figure \ref{fig:mb_neb}), an 11-image climbing-image NEB resolves the path from minimum A through saddle S2 to minimum B. The LEPS surface (Figure \ref{fig:leps_neb}) provides a higher-dimensional test case modeling a collinear atom transfer \(A + BC \to AB + C\), where the 9-dimensional NEB path projects onto the \((r_{AB}, r_{BC})\) plane.
 The convergence comparison in Figure \ref{fig:leps_aie_oie} quantifies the oracle savings of the AIE and OIE acquisition strategies on this surface.